 Recipe Makes Extra (For the recipe only, you can cut the recipe by ⅔rd)

-Bake a 450 for 20 minutes or till the taco shells start to brown around the edges
+Bake at 450 for 20 minutes or until the taco shells brown around the edges.

 Beautifully Golden & Extremely Tasty!

 From our kitchen to yours.

 Please enjoy and share on social media if you like this article and find it informative and creative.

 Recipes To Try

 - 1 cup Parmesan Cheese / Grated

 - 2 Green Onions /or Scallions / Sliced into coins - Thin